Annual Essendon Gem and Lapidary Club Exhibition

 The Essendon Gem And Lapidary Club is famous for its delicious homemade food, as well as Devonshire Teas available at the exhibition.

 Treat yourself to the best scones around, enjoy homemade sausage rolls and cakes and have a cuppa with all these funny, friendly people who will happily share their fossicking adventures and gemstone knowledge with you.

 If you like rocks, minerals and gems, the Club is an interesting place to learn lapidary skills, such as rock cutting (cabochon making), gem faceting (making your gems look like jeweller’s stones), silver work, glass work and fossicking trips where you can go with Club members to find gemstones.

 It doesn’t cost very much to join (about AU$42 per year for an adult and children are free until the age of 18) and equipment and some rough is provided for you to start learning lapidary right away.
 All of the workshop officers are experienced and enthusiastic Club members who’ll teach you everything they know about lapidary.

 This exhibition is held annually, in April and admission is around AU$3 per adult and AU$1 per child.
-The venue is the same every year at:

 Are you a Rockhound or Lapidary Hobbyist?